Battle of Mandora: Battle

 A detail of the Operations of the British Forces in Egypt in 1801 by William Faden.
 British positions on 12 March - "6".
 British attack on 13 March - "7".
 French defensive position - "C".
 Furthest advance of British - "8".
-Retired to "7" following French counter attack.
+Retired to "7" following French counterattack.
+Smith's gunboats are shown as well; they were distributed (by command) between Maitland and Hillyar.
+At the time of the Battle of Mandora, Sidney Smith himself commanded a detachment of seamen on land.

 A personal reconnaissance by Abercromby had shown that a French force of nearly 5,000 men under General François Lanusse were holding a ridge of high ground which crossed the western end of the isthmus; their line rested on the ruins of Nicopolis of Alexandria at the north and the Alexandria Canal at the south, and had been strengthened by the construction of a redoubt.
 Accordingly, on March 13, the British began their advance at first light, in two lines.
 The French unleashed a fierce fire from their artillery and muskets on the 92nd Regiment of Foot which was leading the left column and mounted a cavalry charge against the 90th Regiment of Foot which was leading the right.
 Few of the French cavalry reached the British line, most being driven off by an effective volley of musket fire.
+The British gunboats, commanded by captains Frederick Maitland and James Hillyar, were also particularly useful in annoying the right flank of the French army.
 As the British lines continued their advance, the French began to withdraw to their fortifications on a further ridge just outside Alexandria; Dillon's Regiment (composed of various foreign troops and French émigré officers) captured two French guns by the canal in a bayonet charge.

 Having secured the former French positions, Abercromby, who was determined to take the French fortifications outside Alexandria by a coup de main, began a further advance across the plain that separated the two ridges.
 General Hutchinson was ordered to take a hill overlooking the plain from the south which was successful, the 44th Regiment of Foot capturing a guarded bridge over the canal in the process.
 However, General Moore, commanding the right hand column, was met with intense artillery fire to which they were totally exposed.
 Halting while a reconnaissance was conducted by Abercrombie, during which his horse was shot from underneath him, the British forces eventually withdrew at sunset to the line which they had captured earlier in the day.